Maavcardoso/Python3.9/README.md

 **Special Thanks**

-For Gustavo Guanabara, thanks for him i'm learning python with a high quality class and for free.
+For Gustavo Guanabara, thanks for him i'm learning python with a high quality class for free.
 Link to his channel (In Portuguese): https://www.youtube.com/channel/UCrWvhVmt0Qac3HgsjQK62FQ

 For Python Brasil's community, their wiki is extremely helpful and the exercises are challenging.